thomasleveil/docker-jenkins-dsl-ready/README.md

 2. Jenkins starts
 3. all Groovy scripts found in [$JENKINS_HOME/init.groovy.d/][init.groovy.d] are run, which includes our [create-seed-job.groovy script][create-seed-job.groovy]
 4. The _SeedJob_ is eventually created and a run is scheduled if it was missing
-5. The _SeedJob_, if run, creates additional jobs found in its workspace `dsl/` directory
+5. The _SeedJob_, if run, creates additional jobs found in its workspace:
+  - by default the groovy scripts are provided by the docker image (see the `dsl/` directory content)
+  - if a git repository url is provided with the `SEEDJOB_GIT` environment variable, the _SeedJob_ will fetch the groovy scripts from there
+  - else if a svn repository url is provided with the `SEEDJOB_SVN` environment variable, the _SeedJob_ will fetch the groovy scripts from there

 Included plugins